nanoman689/interview_questions/README.md

 ```

 ### Why is it called a Ternary expression, what does the word "Ternary" indicate?

--A unary operand accepts one parameter, e.g. -1, where - is the operand, and 1 is the parameter.
+- A unary operand accepts one parameter, e.g. -1, where - is the operand, and 1 is the parameter.

--A binary operand accepts two parameters, e.g. 2 + 3, where + is the operand, and 2 and 3 are the parameters.
+- A binary operand accepts two parameters, e.g. 2 + 3, where + is the operand, and 2 and 3 are the parameters.

--So a ternary operand accepts three parameters.
+- So a ternary operand accepts three parameters.

 ### What is `"use strict";`? what are the advantages and disadvantages to using it?
 If you put "use strict"; at the top of your code (or function), then the JS is evaluated in strict mode.
 Strict mode throws more errors and disables some features in an effort to make your code more robust, readable, and accurate.

 **Advantages**
--It catches some common coding bloopers, throwing exceptions.
+- It catches some common coding bloopers, throwing exceptions.

--It prevents, or throws errors, when relatively “unsafe” actions are taken (such as gaining access to the global object).
+- It prevents, or throws errors, when relatively “unsafe” actions are taken (such as gaining access to the global object).

--It disables features that are confusing or poorly thought out.
+- It disables features that are confusing or poorly thought out.

 **Disadvantages**
 If a developer used a library that was in strict mode, but the developer was used to working in normal mode, they might call some actions on the library that wouldn’t work as expected.
 Worse, since the developer is in normal mode, they don’t have the advantages of extra errors being thrown, so the error might fail silently.